staffomatic/staffomatic-api-documentation/README.md

 The New STAFFOMATIC API
 =======================

-The all-new STaffomatic has an all-new API.
+The all-new STAFFOMATIC has an all-new API.
 This is a REST-style API that uses JSON for serialization and OAuth 2 for authentication.

 STAFFOMATIC vs. EASYPEP
 -----------------------